Bidhi Chand

+Bidhi Chand Chhina (Gurmukhi: ਬਿਧੀ ਚੰਦ; 26 April 1579 – 30 August 1638 or 1640) was a Sikh religious preacher and military commander.

 He was a disciple of Guru Arjan and served Guru Hargobind for most of his life.

 Biography

 Early life

+He was born into a Jat Sikh family of the Chhina clan.
 His father may have been Hindal, a Sikh of Guru Amar Das.
-As a young man, Bidhi Chand was an inhabitant of the Sur Singh village of Lahore district and had fallen into bad company and taken to banditry.
+As a young man, Bidhi Chand was an inhabitant of the Sur Singh village of Lahore district and had fallen into bad company and taken banditry.
 One day, a pious Sikh, Bhai Adali of the village of Chohia, led him into Guru Arjan Dev 's presence where he underwent a remarkable transformation.
 His life of banditry and misdeeds ended for he knew now wanted nothing more than life of dedication to the service of the Guru.
 He became a devotee of Guru Arjan.